jonatanpucp/jonatanpucp/README.md

 ### Areas of interest

-My areas of interest are Applied Mathematics, Development Economics, Industrial Organization and Game Theory.
+My areas of interest are Applied Mathematics, Industrial Organization and Game Theory.